ryanpedersen42/byo-webhook/README.md

 Tool to help ingest additional triggers / webhooks and kick off pipelines in CircleCI

-The app is making use of [https://github.com/octokit/webhooks.js/](Octokit Webhooks)
+The app is making use of [Octokit Webhooks](https://github.com/octokit/webhooks.js/)

 # Necessary Variables